 “God’s ways are higher than our ways and His thoughts are higher than our thoughts” (Isa.
 55:8-9).

 I knew that the “7 Day Positivity Challenge” was something that I had to do.
 I learned a few things about myself that helped me to be effective in the challenge.
-I knew was that I had to get out of that box that I had placed myself in and be open to embrace new opportunities of do things that I had never done before.
+I knew that I had to get out of that box that I had placed myself in, I have to be open to embracing new opportunities of doing things that I had never done before.

-On a daily basis I interact on social media, cheerfully greeting and encouraging people to have a wonderful day, and to be grateful for every blessing from God.
+On a daily basis, I interacted on social media, cheerfully greeting and encouraging people to have a wonderful day and to be grateful for every blessing from God.
 This fact totally escaped my mind after I received the Challenge nomination.
 Therefore, I started reasoning and doubting my capabilities.
 I always give encouragement from my heart by expressing what I truly believe.
 I also believe that the gift of love is what we are really sharing when we encourage others.
 Love is the greatest gift of all.
 Love is also a fruit of the spirit, (Gal.
 3:22-23).

 “But the fruit of the Spirit is LOVE, joy, peace, meekness, kindness, gentleness, faithfulness, patience and self-control.”